Woman in home office on wireless call wearing bluetooth headset

 DECT vs Bluetooth Headsets: Which Is Right For You?

-To work out which is right for you, you’ll first need to evaluate how you are going to use your headsets.
-If you’re working in an office, you’ll want little interference and as much range as possible to move around the office or building without fear of being disconnected.
 Are you using a desk phone with Bluetooth?
 Then headset compatibility may be an issue for you, and you’ll need to look for the kind of headsets that are optimised for desk phones.
 Does your job require you to be on the road?
 If it does, you will need a portable headset that can connect to a range of other devices, including your smartphone, laptop and tablet.

 But what is DECT technology anyway?
 What is a DECT headset?
 And what's the best choice between Bluetooth headsets vs DECT headsets?
 So many questions… Let’s delve into the details a bit more.
 We’ll try to answer your questions, while comparing the features of Bluetooth vs DECT.